microsoft/HealthyCountryAI/README.md

 The function then uses the available models in customvision.ai to score each tile for dominant habitat type (classification) and animal (object detection).
 The scores are written out to an SQL database with associated covariates that allow subsequent filtering and analytics in Power BI.
 In this system a link to a SAS URL for each image is written to the database to provide a direct link back to the photographs using survey date as the key.

 # AI/ML models
 Here we have implemented three models, classification, object detection (using customvision.ai) and semantic segmentation (Azure Machine Learning Services).
+This approach requires users to train models by identifying objects in the photos through labelling features of interest.
+It is important to note that there is no fixed number of labels required to train the models.
+In this project we found that once 2000 images were labelled the accuracy of the models (the ability of the model to accuractely predict habitat type and animals) greatly increased and the labelling task become faster and easier.
+In customvision.ai once you have completed the initial labelling task the models are trained allowing predictions to be displayed on the untagged images.
+The user can then confirm or reject the predicted label and add any missed features.

 # CustomVision.ai models